 lift in ad recall with creator assets plus business-as-usual assets

-higher lift in ad recall from creator assets plus business-as-usual assets
+higher lift in ad recall with creator assets plus business-as-usual assets

-higher lift in standard favorability from creator assets plus business-as-usual assets
+higher lift in standard favorability with creator assets plus business-as-usual assets

-higher lift in purchase intent from creator assets plus business-as-usual assets
+higher lift in purchase intent with creator assets plus business-as-usual assets

 Sephora wanted to boost awareness of the launch of its first-ever new perfume line and test a completely fresh approach to its digital advertising messaging and creative.